dstarrago/ring-bell/README.md

 # ring-bell
-Rings the school bell at scheduled times
+Rings the school bell at scheduled times: application to control, schedule and programmatically ring the school bell.

 ORIGEN